SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: Wokring on the prologue scene for my project!

 **Thoughts**: I use the Redux Toolkit to manage my state and manipulate the text typing effect.

+### Day 93:  November 4, 2022

+**Today's Progress**: Keep working on my hero project!

+**Thoughts**: I feel great that I am working on a project is interesting to me!
+It keeps me focusing and I learnt a lot during the process.
+Today I added features such as scene changing, user input and a simple to-do-list(user can remove/correct the list).